 The Company is authorized to issue 1,000,000 preferred shares with a par value of \$0.0001.
 The Company's board of directors will be authorized to fix the voting rights, if any, designations, powers, preferences, the relative, participating, optional or other special rights and any qualifications, limitations and restrictions thereof, applicable to the shares of each series.
 The board of directors will be able to, without shareholder approval, issue preferred shares with voting and other rights that could adversely affect the voting power and other rights of the holders of the Ordinary Shares and could have anti-takeover effects.

-As of December 14, 2015, there are no preferred shares issued or outstanding.
+At both June 30, 2016 and December 31, 2015, there were no preferred shares issued or outstanding.